hpc-carpentry/old-hpc-workflows/_episodes/06-remaining-stages.md

 - "What is a default rule?"
 objectives:
 - "Add a rule to your Snakefile that generates PNG plots of word frequencies."
-- "Add a `clean` rule to your Snakefile."
 - "Add an `all` rule to your Snakefile."
 - "Make `all` the default rule."
 keypoints: